lasamflir/loglang/book/src/ssm.md

 To put it simply: Any sequence of only B and BN between C and A or A and A are particles.
 Otherwise, predicates extend from A to the last C followed by only B or BNs before another A or the end of text.

 As an example, `ABNBABNBCBCBNBCBBBABABCBNA` is split like so:
-1. ABNBABNBCBCBNBCBBB is followed by an A. This means that the last three B break off and are separate words.
+1. ABNBABNBCBCBNBCBBB is followed by an A. This means that the last three Bs break off and are separate words.
 The rest is a single word. `ABNBABNBCBCBNBC B B B`
 2. ABABCBN starts with monosyllabic predicate word followed by a particle.
 The lack of a C syllable after the first B before the next A means it doesn't "attach" and become part of a multisyllabic predicate.
 ABC is the next predicate word.
 It is followed by a particle that must not be part of the word because it's not followed by a C before the next A, which starts the last word.
 3. The final breakdown is therefore `ABNBABNBCBCBNBC B B B A B ABC BN A`.